inBeat/inbeat-website/content/top-influencers/tiktok/food/canada/toronto/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Toronto In 2023
+title: Top 10 Food TikTok Influencers In Toronto In 2024
 description: >-
-  Find top food TikTok influencers in Toronto in 2023.
+  Find top food TikTok influencers in Toronto in 2024.
 Most popular hashtags: #toronto #fyp #food #foryoupage.
 platform: TikTok
-hits: 68
+hits: 70
-text_top: Identify the best TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 68 TikTok influencers like this in Toronto, Canada for you to connect with.
+text_bottom: inBeat has 70 TikTok influencers like this in Toronto, Canada for you to connect with.
 profiles:
   - username: "_sarahmeii"
     fullname: >-